manpreetsarao/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
 ## Overview of the Analysis
-In this project, we want to look at how all the factors in our loan states csv helps predict whether someone is low or high-risk status.
-In this analysis, we used different supervised machine learning models to predict the target values.
-We used different methods to find out the best model for prediction.
+In this analysis, we want to predict best machine learning model for credit card risk. we used different supervised machine learning models to predict the target values.
 To evaluate the results we used confusion matrix, accuracy score and imbalanced classification report.
 The Purpose of this analysis, to compare the output of different machine learning models to find the best one for prediction.
 ## Results
 ### OverSampling